 In fact, patient experience ratings at Adirondack Health meet or exceed state and national benchmarks in several categories, and several other service areas have received recognition for providing consistent, high-quality patient and resident care.

 Adirondack Health participates in the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, a national standard for measuring patients' perspectives on hospital care.
-Patients' hospital experience information is updated on a quarterly basis and available to the public on the Hospital Quality Alliance's (HQA) website, Hospital Compare.
+Patients' hospital experience information is updated on a quarterly basis and available to the public on the Centers for Medicare & Medicaid Services website, Hospital Compare.
 A similar tool, Nursing Home Compare, provides information about the quality of nursing homes around the country.

 Information for the HCAHPS report is gathered from patient satisfaction surveys that ask patients to report how frequently something occurred using "always," "usually," "sometimes," or "never."
 These same surveys are used by hospitals throughout the United States and help facilitate honest comparisons.

 Working together as a team, our nursing staff and physicians strive to provide exceptional, high-quality care.
 Communication with patients and family members is a cornerstone of this care.

 Adirondack Health is accredited by the Accreditation Commission for Health Care, Inc. (ACHC), demonstrating the health system's commitment to patient safety and quality patient care.

 Every three years a survey is conducted to ensure AMC is maintaining a high level of quality and safety standards.
 Most recently, securing re-accreditation in 2023 is evidence of Adirondack Health's continuing commitment to maintaining the highest standards of patient care.
 Because it is founded in the Medicare Conditions of Participation for Hospitals, ACHC accreditation also helps assure compliance with governmental regulations.